nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 transform() can be called, with the data as argument, to perform some computation on data themselves (e.g. extracting timeseries from images).

-The following parts explain how to use this API to extract voxel or region signals from fMRI data.
-Advanced usage of these classes requires to tweak their parameters.
-However, high-level objects have been designed to perform common operations.
+Note that the masker objects may not cover all the image transformations for specific tasks.
 Users who want to make some specific processing may have to call low-level functions (see e.g. :mod:`nilearn.signal`, :mod:`nilearn.masking`.)

 .. currentmodule:: nilearn.input_data